edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 ###6: Per sequence GC content
 ![per sequence GC content](/img/per_seq_GC_content.png)

 Per sequence GC content displays the GC content for all reads along with the "theoretical distribution" of GCs.
 The peak of the red line corresponds to the mean GC content for the sequences, while the peak of the blue line corresponds to the theoretical mean GC content.
 Your GC content should be normally distributed; shifts in the peak are to be expected since GC content varies between organisms, but anything other than a normal curve might be indicative of contamination.
 The sharp peak seen above is again due to the fact that we have enriched for a specific sequence, so we expect the majority to have about the same GC content.
 A warning is raised if sequences outside of the normal distribution comprise more than 15% of the total.
 A sample will fail if more than 20% of sequences are outside the normal distribution.
-Failures are usually due to contamination, frequently by adapter sequences.
+Failures are usually due to contamination (frequently by adapter sequences), or to the use of amplicons as we have done here.

 ###7: Per base N content
 ![per base N content](/img/per_base_N_content.png)